Tax-Efficient Fund Placement and Asset Location Optimization

 Pre-Tax (Retirement Accounts)

 Finally, there is pre-tax money.
 These accounts are where the rubber meets the road.
-IRAs, 401k, 403b, 457 plans are all taxes waiting to happen.
-Ticking time bombs.
+IRAs, 401k, 403b, 457 plans are all taxes waiting to happen, ticking time bombs.
 You don’t own these accounts outright!
 You own a percentage of them, and the government owns the rest.
-The difficulty with these accounts: future taxes are unknown, so you don’t know what these are worth!
+The difficulty with these accounts is that future taxes are unknown, so you don’t know what these are worth!

 For instance, if you have no other income, you can take money out of these accounts and fill up your standard deduction tax-free.
 So you put the money in and get a tax deduction—you take it out, and it is tax-free!
 Brilliant!